2021 London, Ontario truck attack: Arrest and police investigation

 The perpetrator stated that he did not plan to plead insanity, would tell the complete truth because he had nothing to lose, and wanted the world to know why he committed a deliberate act of terror.

 The attacker stated that his motives were "100% political", and that he took no personal pleasure in the attacks in what he described as a terror attack.
-The first was retaliation to what he perceived as "minority on white crime" and Muslim child exploitation gangs in the UK, a common trope on white nationalist sites In reality, according to the UK Home Office, "research has found that group-based offenders are most commonly White."
+The first was retaliation to what he perceived as "minority on white crime" and Muslim child exploitation gangs in the UK, a common trope among white nationalist groups.
+In reality, according to the UK Home Office, "research has found that group-based offenders are most commonly White."
 He stated that "they [Muslims] leave you no choice" and identified the family as Muslim based on their clothes.
 The second motivation was to act as an example to other white nationalists to commit copycat crimes with vehicles and "inspire more young men to stop sitting around and letting this happen".

-In a second interview conducted the next day around 10 a.m., Veltman was more subdued, answering with one word answers, and deferring to his lawyer more often.
+In a second interview conducted the next day around 10 a.m., Veltman was more subdued, answering with one-word answers, and deferring to his lawyer more often.

 By June 7, the perpetrator was charged with four counts of first-degree murder and one count of attempted murder.
 The London Police Service believe he planned the attack in advance.

 By June 9, London police had consulted with the RCMP, the Ministry of the Attorney General and Public Prosecution Service of Canada and determined they would lay terrorism charges, adding that they believed the perpetrator acted alone.
 Murray Faulkner, retired chief of the London Police Service, pointed out that these were unusual charges as Canadian terror laws are generally designed to prevent imminent threats, not prosecute done deeds.
 Conviction under terrorism laws requires 1) a criminal act; 2) a political or ideological motives; and 3) most importantly, an intent to frighten or intimidate the public.
 He stressed that while these terrorism charges were important, the first-degree murder charges are by far the most serious criminal charges possible in Canada and that Canadians should focus on these crimes.